872657-AnupamDatta/PracticeDotNet/Linqs/Notes.md

 **Count** : It counts the number of elements present in the collection or the number of elements in collection which satisfy given condition.

+**Max** : It returns the largest numeric value of elemenet in the collection.

+**Min** : It returns the smallest numeeric value in a collection.